ajmarino/base-project-template/readme.md

-#### Versions
+#### Planned Updates
-* 0.4.0 - ability to generate docs from command line
+* ability to generate docs from command line
-* 0.5.0 - adds grunt-exec to compile markdown docs as well
+* adds grunt-exec to compile markdown docs as well
-* 0.6.0 - main docs template updated, based on foundation framework
+* main docs template updated, based on foundation framework
-* 0.7.0 - styles added for main docs
+* styles added for main docs